Conservation Area Management Plans

 Beaver River Wetland Conservation Area

-Beaver River Wetland Conservation Area is a 500 ha (1236 ac) conservation area situated along the Beaver River in Brock and Scugog Townships in the Regional Municipality of Durham.
+Beaver River Wetland Conservation Area is a 500 hectare a (1,236 acre) conservation area situated along the Beaver River in Brock and Scugog Townships in the Regional Municipality of Durham.
 LSRCA has been acquiring this conservation area since 1994, with the support of the Nature Conservancy of Canada, Ontario Heritage Trust, the Regional Municipality of Durham, the Ministry of Natural Resources, Ducks Unlimited Canada, and a number of private donations.

 Beaver River Wetland Conservation Area Management Plan (Published: 2020)